 While living on the outskirts of Bloomington, Indiana, filmmaker and photographer Samuel Orr started collecting short bits of timelapse footage of his property when he started kicking around the idea of making a timelapse that spanned the course of a year.
 Orr didn’t have to look for a captivating subject.
 In fact, he set up his camera at a window in his house and collected photographs for 15 months.
 Take a look:

-Hoping to be able to capture all of the seasons and blend them into a single film, Orr set up a spare camera–a spare, half-broken Nikon Coolpix 5400— on a tripod and started his project.
+Hoping to capture all of the seasons and blend them into a single film, Orr set up a spare camera–a spare, half-broken Nikon Coolpix 5400— on a tripod and started his project.
 He started by collecting five to eight second clips of timelapse footage, especially on days of notable importance such as when it was snowing or there were interesting cloud patterns moving over the trees.

 He then edited the short clips into a the final project, A Forest Year.
 All together, Orr collected around 40,000 still photographs to complete the film.

-“big issue was how to set up.
+“…big issue was how to set up.
 I couldn’t use my main camera(s) as I needed them for other things.
-In the end, I used a spare Nikon coolpix 5400, which even in 2006, was obsolete.
+In the end, I used a spare Nikon Coolpix 5400, which even in 2006, was obsolete.
 The data port was broken, so it was tricky getting the memory card out to download images (there are noticeable little moves in the framing in the film itself because of introduced error), but in the end the camera sat on the same unmoving tripod for 16 months.
 I automatically snapped pictures at intervals between every 10 seconds and every 10 minutes at key times of the year (snowfall, spring, fall colors), usually the camera was switched off.”

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: